ocasazza/csync/readme.md

 ## Features

 - [x] Pull Confluence pages (and their children) to a local filesystem path.
-    - For each page the remote metadata is fetched.
-    - If the local metadata version equals the remote version, the page has not been changed and the file can be skipped.
-    - These steps then happen recursively for all child pages such that the entire tree of child pages is fetched.

 - [x] Push local changes back to Confluence, creating or updating pages as needed.

-- [x] Local confluence representation contains version metadata, preventing unnecessary fetching of pages if no changes have been made.
+- [x] Local confluence representation contains version metadata, attachments

 - [x] Support for attachments, allowing files to be downloaded and uploaded along with page content.

+- [ ] Preserve version history (with possibilty for rollbacks)

+- [ ] Better support for true sync features and edge cases.
+Github like blocked push if remote changes are needed.

+- [ ] Edit metadata (title, version, etc...) locally and have page metadata updated on the remote upon push

+- [ ] Better dry run visualization

+- [ ] Parallelism for larger migrations

 ## Installation